-- Depending on the scanner, you may need to choose the make of the car, navigate to the system menu, go to chassis, then suspension.
+- Depending on the scanner, you may need to choose the make of the car, navigate to the system menu, go to chassis, and then suspension.
 The most important step is to read the suspension fault codes.

 - If the scanner reports an error similar to “Recovery time to fill a central reservoir is too long,” the code’s status is current or current and stored.
-Then the problem is that the air compressor is working too hard to fill the central air reservoir with a recommended pressure of 13-16 bar.
+Then, the problem is that the air compressor is working too hard to fill the central air reservoir with a recommended pressure of 13-16 bar.

-- To verify if the compressor is faulty, again, depending on the scanner, there would be some other menu before you could get to the Pneumatic Test.
-In the Pneumatic Test, choose Airmatic Control Unit.
+- To verify if the compressor is faulty, again, depending on the scanner, there would be another menu before you could get to the Pneumatic Test.
+In the Pneumatic Test, choose the Airmatic Control Unit.
 This command will open the Airmatic relief valve on the air compressor for forty seconds to release air from the suspension.
 The compressor will turn on for forty seconds while the pressure sensor measures the air pressure.
 If the compressor fails to fill the tank with 16 bars within forty seconds, then the fault will be stored again, and definitely, your air compressor has a problem and needs replacement.

 Frequently Asked Questions